CXuesong/WikiClientLibrary/README.md

 *   Queries and edits for pages, including standard pages, category pages, and file pages.

     *   Queries for category statistical info and its members.
-    *   Queries for basic file info, and file uploading.
+    *   Queries for basic file info.
+    *   file uploading with chunked uploading support.

 *   Login/logout via simple asynchronous functions, as shown in the demo below.

-    *   Client code has access to `CookieContainer`, and have chance to persist it.
+    *   Client code has access to `CookieContainer`, and therefore has chance to persist it.

 *   Tokens are hidden in the library functions, so that client won't bother to retrieve them over and over again.